go-task/task/docs/usage.md

 ```

 > TIP: method `none` skips any validation and always run the task.

+> NOTE: for the `checksum` (default) method to work, it's only necessary to
+> inform the source files, but if you want to use the `timestamp` method, you
+> also need to inform the generated files with `generates`.

 ### Using programmatic checks to indicate a task is up to date.